 Lina is Associate Curator with ARTPORT_making waves and Chief Program Designer, Visual Art & Design for STFAI (Sublime’s Teaching for Artistic Innovation) Bangalore.
 Lina has a Bachelor’s Degree in Fine Arts from Bangalore University and a PG Degree in Art History from the same institution (2001).

 International Print Exchange Programme (IPEP), India is a non-profit initiative through which printmakers share their work with each-other across the globe.
 Participants individually exhibit the IPEP compiled portfolio in their respective locations and get to add it to their own collection.
 Consequently, their work gets exhibited internationally.
 IPEP boosts networking among printmakers and creates awareness about printmaking as an art form among its viewers.

-IPEP is curated by Rajesh Pullarwar, an artist printmaker himself.
+Rajesh Pullarwar, an artist printmaker is the founder and organiser of IPEP India.
 He attempts to bring together artists in various stages of their careers on an equal aesthetic footing, irrespective of their works’ commercial value.
-Within 5 years, his initiative has spawned into 120 participants exhibiting at 39 different locations worldwide.
+Within 5 years, his initiative has spawned into 120 participants contributing 44+ exhibitions at 39+ different locations worldwide.